 Summer’s Midnight Sun, the vibrant autumnal colours, the blue moment of Christmas and the glistening of springtime snowscapes bid you welcome to Lapland and the Tornio River Valley.
 The location on the Swedish border brings an international feel with events and services.
 In addition to clean nature, Pello offers outstanding opportunities for activity and recreation.
 Pello in Finland is a great wilderness tourist destination where you can enjoy the authentic enchantment of Lapland.

 Tornionjoki is Europe’s longest freely flowing river and a salmon river of high esteem.
 Salmon is fished from rowing boats and by casting from the river banks.
-During 2015, around 60,000 salmon migrated up to Pello in Lapland.
+During summer 2016, around 100,000 salmon migrated up to Pello in Lapland.
 The river also has important historical significance for the entire culture of the Tornio River Valley.
 The locals call the river “Väylä”, which means “Channel”, as the river was mainly used as a route of travel.
 The Tornionjoki River gives the area its own look, and together with the nearby hills forms a unique natural environment.
 The well-known rapid waters of the Tornionjoki River in Lapland include Kukkolankoski, Matkakoski, Vuennonkoski, Kattilakoski, Korpikoski and Valkeakoski.

 The large waterways and changing nature facilitate a number of pastimes in nature that form a permanent part of tourism in our region.
 The naturally picturesque Pello offers clean nature along with excellent possibilities for pastimes and recreation.
 Pello, crossed by the Arctic Circle, is an outstanding holiday destination where, depending on the season, Lapland’s enchantment is combined with skiing, snowmobiling, fishing or hiking.

 Welcome to Pello in Finland!